czbiohub/blog/_blog/nextflow-tracer.md

 ### Step 4: Visualization
-Different visualizations you could create with output from TraCeR/BraCeR are clonal trees, clonal networks, pie charts, etc. A clonal network can help us landscape a cell population's clonal groups.
-For example, in the figures below we visualize the landscape of our MACA data by observing the number of clones for 2 age groups: 3 months and 24 months.
-This network shows us that number of clones have increased with age.
+Different visualizations you could create with output from TraCeR/BraCeR are clonal trees, clonal networks, pie charts, etc. A clonal network can help us visualize the landscape a cell population's clonal groups.
+For example, in the figures below we visualize the landscape of our MACA data by observing the number of clones for two age groups: 3 months and 24 months.
+This network shows us that the number of clones has increased with age.
 If we look at the distribution of clonal cells vs. singletons (non-clonal cells) through a pie chart instead, we see that the ratios of singletons to clonal cells have changed.

 <img align="right" src="/images/tracer-bracer/bracer-output.png" alt="bracer output" width="48%" height="48%">
 <img src="/images/tracer-bracer/tracer-output.png" alt="tracer output" width="48%" height="48%">